Family Educational Rights and Privacy Act

 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams

 - The most recent previous educational agency or institution attended

-Students may have any or all of their directory information withheld by completing the directory information exclusion form in the Admissions and Records Office (AD 168) at the time of registration each semester.
+Students may have any or all of their directory information withheld by completing the Request for Confidentiality form in the Admissions and Records Office (AD 168) at the time of registration each semester.
 Requests to withhold directory information must be completed each semester.

 Student Right to Inspect and Review Education Records

 The student has the right to inspect and review education records within 45 days of the day the University receives a written request for access.
 To examine records, the student should submit to the Dean of Enrollment Services and Registrar (AD 168) a written request that identifies the record(s) he/she wishes to inspect.
 The Dean of Enrollment Services and Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Dean of Enrollment Services and Registrar, he will advise the student of the correct person to whom the request should be addressed.